 In these areas, cruise lines make it a point to move during daylight hours.
-Not only is the scenery fantastic, sitting on the outdoor deck of your “floating hotel” is wonderfully relaxing.
+Not only is the scenery fantastic, but sitting on the outdoor deck of your “floating hotel” is wonderfully relaxing.

-Our experience: Our Rhine cruise featured a fabulous themed picnic meal out on the sun deck—complete with beer, burgers, brats and sweet treats … and our scenic noshing was accompanied by German music as we cruised to our next destination.
+Our experience: Our Rhine cruise featured a fabulous themed picnic meal out on the sun deck—complete with beer, burgers, brats, and sweet treats … and our scenic noshing was accompanied by German music as we cruised to our next destination.

 12. Entertainment is culturally relevant (and free).

 Mega-ships on the big blue sea have things like kids’ clubs and glitzy Las Vegas-style revues.
 Don’t expect that on a river boat, where they focus less on idle time activities and more on the itinerary.
 What this means is that almost all experiences will be inspired by the port you are visiting.